ddzhaolzu/ddzhaolzu.github.io/index.md

 ## Working

-- Since October 2019, associate professor of School of Information science and Engineering, Lanzhou University
+- October 2019 to October 2025, Associate Professor of School of Information science and Engineering, Lanzhou University

----
+---October 2025 to Preresent, Professor of School of Information science and Engineering, Lanzhou University

 ## Research Interests